youssefsusaeg/library-hub/README.md

 Features

-he application allows the user to:
+The application allows the user to:

 Add a new book
 View all books